andreasfloros/Draw2D-Reimplementation/README.md

 (2) Build the code in Visual Studio under dotnet with ```dotnet fake build```.
 Doing this, the code will compile under dotnet, with dotnet libraries.
 Run ```dotnet tool restore``` before ```dotnet fake build``` if it doesn't work as expected.
 After building with dotnet for the first time you can again build using ```npm run dev```.

-The code is designed so that it will compile OK both ways.
-But the Node library functions will only work under electron, and the dotnet (non-core) library functions only work under dotnet.
-Note that the reason for using ```npm run dev``` is that it is a lot faster than build.
+The code is designed so that it will compile fine using both ways.
+But it is worth noting that the Node library functions will only work under electron, and the dotnet (non-core) library functions only work under dotnet.
+Also note that the reason for using ```npm run dev``` is that it is a lot faster than build.

 ## Implemented Features
 ### Symbol-related features: